stackbit-projects/silvestru-site-f4da8/services.md

         subtitle: 'Reward you subscribers with warm, apple pie'
         content: >
           Do you have an email list with subscribers?
-Do you know what to send them?
+Do you know what to send them on a daily and weekly basis?
 Do you have a proven structure for email campaigns?
 Are your emails getting opened and acted upon?
 Or are they ignored, or worse even - unsubscribed?

           Having the right strategy coupled with strong copy is a sure way to